codefresh-io/cap-docs.codefresh.io/_docs/administration/user-settings.md

    %}

-The token is generated and you are redirected to the User Settings page, where you can see the new Git token assigned to the runtime.
+The token is generated and you are redirected to the User Settings page where you can see the new Git token assigned to the runtime.

 #### Related articles